 top of page

-As soon as the Rirorni capital of Rithakhar came into sight, at least thirty mounted Rirorni scouts galloped towards them.
-They appeared almost out of nowhere.
-Their ponies were fast.
+Twenty mounted Rirorni scouts, ten on each side, flanked them with spears.
+As the Rirorni capital of Rithakhar came into sight, they appeared almost out of nowhere.
+Their ponies were so fast.

 “Hail, sons of the horse!”
 My‑re called out in Rathiri, the Rirorni native language.

-“You elven lot are not bringing that dangerous beast into Rithakhar,” the lead Rirorni snorted wielding a scimitar.
+“You elven lot are not bringing that dangerous beast into Rithakhar,” the Rirorni snorted.

 “As you can see good horse master, he’s caged and heavily guarded.
 It poses no danger to the citizens of the Empire,” My‑re replied in Rathiri.

 “No danger?
-Slaughter the dragon out there and then you can enter and sell its parts,” the Rirorni answered.
+Slaughter the dragon out here, and then you can enter and sell its parts,” the Rirorni answered.

-Vomarian Fae asked quietly, “What were you saying?
+Vomarian asked quietly, “What were you saying?
 Are they letting us in?”

 “No.”